jayelm/gisting/README.md

 The ChatGPT comparisons (output of this script) reported in the paper are located in `data/results/chatgpt`.

-## Benchmarking (and gist caching demonstration)
+## Benchmarking

-The training script has benchmarking functionality which is used to obtain the benchmarking results, but also contains the custom logic for enabling gist caching.
+The training script has benchmarking functionality which is used to obtain the benchmarking results.

 Benchmarking was done without DeepSpeed on a single A100 80GB GPU, though a 40GB GPU is likely fine too.
 An example command for benchmarking is (also available as a VSCode launch config):